micans/apparix/README.md

 I've tweaked documentation and renamed files to revert back to apparix, followed by moving it to its own repository.

-A bleedinge edge fork of apparix lives in [this repo](https://github.com/goedel-gang/bash-utils/), supporting among other things newlines in the directory name that a bookmark points to.
+A bleeding edge fork of apparix lives in [this repo](https://github.com/goedel-gang/bash-utils/), supporting among other things newlines in the directory name that a bookmark points to.
 For various reasons (my dinosaur habits among them) that code did not make it into this repository.
 The main reason you might want to use the